usarscotus/legal-directory/frcp/rule_87.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) The warrant and any supplemental process may be executed within the district or, when authorized by statute, outside the district.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) If executing a warrant on property outside the United States is required, the warrant may be transmitted to an appropriate authority for serving process where the property is located.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) If executing a warrant on property outside the United States is required, the warrant may be transmitted to an appropriate authority for serving process where the property is located.

 &nbsp;&nbsp;(4) Notice.